li9com/learn-docker/lab04-managing-images/README.md

 ## Searching images

 ### Docker Hub

 Note!
-This part of the lab is peformed on your workstation and not inside the VM
+This part of the lab is peformed on your workstation and not inside the VM.

 - Open your browser (like FireFox or Google Chrome)
 - Open the link https://hub.docker.com
 - Type "mariadb" in the search field